In this article:

 How to Change Backgrounds in the Post and Page Builder

 The Post and Page Builder plugin provides an easy way to swap out backgrounds.
-Using the DropTab, you can change the background for the Section, Row, or Column you are currently in.
+Using the DropTab, you can change the background for the Section, Row, Column, or Column Shape you are currently in.
 Each of these elements have the same background options.

 Use a Background Color